“Sticks and stones may break my bones, but words will never hurt me.”

 Proverbs 15:4 (ESV)

-Wouldn’t it be amazing to speak words so encouraging and inspiring other people said they were like a tree of life?
-So often we don’t realize or consider the power of words, not just at the moment they are spoken but the long-lasting impacts to build others up or tear them down.
+Wouldn’t it be amazing to speak words so encouraging and inspiring to other people that they said your words were like a tree of life?
+So often, we don’t realize or consider the power of our words, not just at the moment they are spoken but the long-lasting impacts to build others up or tear them down.

 As we have studied, words have the power to do great good or terrible harm to others.
 In James 3, he writes that the tongue is a small member, but difficult to control.
-He even compares that it is easier to train animals than to train and control the tongue.
-I give you one final warning before I close from the book of James:
+He even makes the comparison that it’s easier to train animals than to train and control the tongue.
+I have one final warning before I close from the book of James:

 “But no human can tame the tongue.
 It is a restless evil, full of deadly poison.
 With it, we bless our Lord and Father, and with it, we curse people who are made in the likeness of God.
 From the same mouth, blessing and cursing.
 My brothers, these things ought not to be so.”